 Getting Started with Designing a Hybrid Learning Course

 A hybrid learning course takes the “best of both worlds” by combining the best of face-to-face learning with the best of online learning.
 Technology may better facilitate some types of learning, and class time can be shortened and/or used for activities that better lend themselves to face-to-face interaction.
-An integrated course model accommodates a wider range of learning styles by offering flexibility, more options for learning, and integration of learning activities that lead to deeper learning.
+An integrated course model supports a more diverse range of learners by offering flexibility, more options for learning, and integration of activities that lead to deeper learning.
 These are just a few techniques that instructors have used to design hybrid learning courses.

 How to Design a Hybrid Learning Course